MicrosoftDocs/Contribute/Contribute/content/git-github-fundamentals.md

 ### Directory organization

-As mentioned earlier, a project's default branch serves as the current version of content for the project.
+A project's default branch serves as the current version of content for the project.
 The content in the default branch--and branches created from it--is loosely aligned with the organization of the articles on the corresponding Microsoft Learn pages.
-Subdirectories are used for separation of like content (such as services), media content (such as image files), and "include" files (which enable reuse of content).
+Subdirectories are used to separate like articles (such as services), media content (such as image files), and "include" files (which enable reuse of content).

+#### Articles subdirectory

 You can typically find a main `articles` directory off the root of the repository.
-The articles directory contains a set of subdirectories.
-Articles in the subdirectories are formatted as Markdown files that use an *.md* extension.
+The `articles`` directory contains a set of subdirectories Articles in the subdirectories are formatted as Markdown files that use an *.md* extension.
 Some repositories that support multiple services use a generic `/articles` subdirectory, such as the [Azure-Docs](https://github.com/MicrosoftDocs/Azure-Docs) repository.
 Others might use a service-specific name, such as the [IntuneDocs](https://github.com/MicrosoftDocs/IntuneDocs) repository, which uses `/IntuneDocs`.

 Within the root of this directory, you can find general articles that relate to the overall service or product.
 And typically, you can then find another series of subdirectories that match the features/services or common scenarios.
 For instance, Azure "virtual machine" articles are in the `/virtual-machines` subdirectory, and Intune "understand and explore" articles are in the `/understand-explore` subdirectory.

-### Media subdirectory
+#### Media subdirectory

 Each article directory contains a `/media` subdirectory for corresponding media files.
 Media files contain images used by articles that have image references.

-### Includes subdirectory
+#### Includes subdirectory

 Whenever we have reusable content that is shared across two or more articles, it is placed in an `/includes` subdirectory off the main `articles` directory.
 In a Markdown file that uses the include file, a corresponding "include" Markdown extension is placed in the location where the include file needs to be referenced.